SAFEGUARDING/CHILD PROTECTION POLICY

 We recognise that LGBT young people or young people who identify as non-binary may disclose sensitive information to therapists or staff.
 It is our policy to uphold their trust and maintain their confidentiality unless circumstances prevail that demands breaking confidentiality.
 This is explained in the procedure below.
 MAF is proactive in creating a safe space for the LGBT community and is guided by the requirements of the LGBT Gold Charter.

-We also recognise that children and young people for whom English is not their first language or disabled CYP may have additional support needs.
+We also recognise that children and young people (CYP) for whom English is not their first language and disabled CYP may have additional support needs.

 Covid-19